Wednesday, September 26, 2012

 Sometimes the confusion operates to the advantage of the retailer.
 A tag line for DiGiorno frozen pizza reads “It’s not delivery.
 It’s DiGiorno.”
 The tag line makes us associate the frozen pizza with the quality of pizza delivered to our home.
 In fact, one of their ads reads, “If it looks like delivery, smells like delivery, and tastes like delivery, it’s DiGiorno.”

 To avoid confusion, omit “not.”
 Or to use “not” to emphasize a contrast, employ “not this, but instead that.”
-Employ with employees, for instance.
+Employ this with employees as well as shoppers.
 When giving instructions to staff, if you say what not to do, add what the desired alternative behaviors are.

 For your profitability: Sell Well: What Really Moves Your Shoppers